Non-Small Cell Lung Cancer (NSCLC)

 Chemotherapy by itself is often used when the cancer has metastasized and is in stage IV.
 Chemotherapy has been shown to prolong the life and improve the quality of life in some stage IV patients.

-In addition, patients may consider taking part in a clinical trial.
-Patients can enter clinical trials at any time during the cancer treatment.
+Patients may consider taking part of clinical trials at any time during the cancer treatment.
 Discuss the options with your medical team to determine if there is one to fit your needs.